ws15mt/cnn/README.md

     cmake .. -G"Visual Studio 12 Win64" -DCUDAROOT=d:\tools\cuda -DEIGEN3_INCLUDE_DIR=d:\tools\eigen\eigen-eigen-a64c945a8fb7 -DBACKEND=cuda

 Only release mode is supported for CUDA.
 Other modes such as Debug and RelWithDebug have compilation errors.

+#### What to do after cmake

+The cmake makes project file.
+In msbuild and msbuildcuda, you can find Visual Studio project file cnn.prj.
+Open the project file in Visual Studio.
+You should try rnnlm2 project, as that is the one currently well-supported.
+Other projects may have compilation errors but they are easy to fix.
+Contact me if you see any build problems.

 #### Training Models